hcoles/pitest-site/quickstart/commandline.markdown

 separate output directories for tests and production classes this parameter should be set to your code output directory in order to avoid mutating test helper classes etc.

-If no mutableCodePath is supplied PIt will default to considering anything not defined within a jar or zip file as being a candidate for mutation.
+If no mutableCodePath is supplied PIT will default to considering anything not defined within a jar or zip file as being a candidate for mutation.

 PIT will always attempt not to mutate test classes even if they are defined on a mutable path.